Estimate Parameters of a drift_dm Model via Classical Optimization

 As lists with a

-entry (plus optional condition-specific entries)
+default_valuesentry (plus optional condition-specific entries)

-This design mirrors the structure used in simulate_data.drift_dm()
+This design mirrors the structure used in simulate_data.drift_dm().

 Optimization details

-Some optimizers (i.e., "nmkb"
+Some optimizers (i.e., "nmkb", "L-BFGS-B", "DEoptim") require both

-and upper
+lower and upper bounds.

-) supports parallelization across cores via
+Differential Evolution (DEoptim) supports parallelization across cores via

-, a parallel cluster is created and
+de_n_cores.
+If de_n_cores > 1, a parallel cluster is created and

 automatically closed after optimization.